-Your established LGD is a worthy, working partner on the property deserves consideration and respect.
+Your established LGD is a worthy working partner on the property and deserves consideration and respect.
 The dog may view the pups as new cool toys or interlopers and a threat; much of this is influenced by how you handle the introduction.

 This is not the same thing as making sure no one gets in trouble; I promise you, whatever picture you have in your head will show in your body language.
 All the dogs will know what you are thinking before you do.
 Trust them, and take no chances!

 Your goal is to create a circumstance that allows the adult LGD to feel comfortable enough that she will demonstrate and mentor behavior you would like to see from the pup, so a nurturing, curious response from the adult means she is tolerant of the presence of the pup and should be given some latitude to investigate the newcomer, while she is on leash and with a fence line between her and the pup.
 If this energy feels good to you, take a little walk along the fence line allowing the adult and pup to wag tails, etc. If that looks good take the leash off and continue to hang out, staying close enough to the adult to snap the leash on and get some distance if need be.